-The SMBus client will ACK (acknowledge) all data bytes that it receives.
+The SMBus client acknowledge (ACK) all data bytes that it receives.
 This is done by the client device pulling the SMBus data line low after the eighth bit of each byte that is transmitted.

 6.1.4 SMBUS STOP BIT